-The Auditor General did not identify any significant deficiencies or material weaknesses in internal control, or material instances of noncompliance.
-Also, in response to our inquiry, the mission confirmed that the grantee does not have a cost-sharing contribution requirement and provisional indirect cost rate in the agreement.
-Finally, three of the prior audit findings were reported again in the current audit management letter.
+The Auditor General did not identify any significant deficiencies or material weaknesses in internal control, or material instances of noncompliance.3 Also, in response to our inquiry, the mission confirmed that the grantee does not have a cost-sharing contribution requirement and provisional indirect cost rate in the agreement.
+Finally, all of the four prior audit findings were reported again in the current audit management letter.